anishsingh20/Human-Resource-Analytics-and-Employee-Churn-Prediction/README.md

 # Human-Resource-Analytics
 A Data science project with the main aim of doing some Descriptive and Exploratory Data Analysis and then applying predictive modelling for predicting why experienced employees leaving prematurely?.
 Used deep multi-layer preceptron model to predict which employee will leave the company.

 I have used Keras and Tensorflow in R to generate a Deep Multi-layered Perceptron classifier.
 Also after that I have generated an web application and deployed the keras classifer to predict whether a employee will leave the company or not using some features.
-The app is not yet deployed but it's been made using Shiny .
+The app has been deployed to the below link and it's made using Shiny .

 ### Link to the Shiny Web app-